anoma/namada/documentation/specs/src/economics/public-goods-funding.md

 - At epoch 57, Bob and Charlie have the effective power to carry out Public Goods Funding transactions.
 ````

-### End of Term Summary

-At the end of each term, the council is encouraged to submit a "summary"  which describes the funding decisions the councils have made and their reasoning for these decisions.
-This summary will act as an assessment of the council and will be the primary document on the basis of which governance should decide whether to re-elect the council.

 ## Mechanism

 Once elected and instantiated, members of the PGF council will then unilaterally be able to propose and sign transactions for this purpose.
 The PGF council multisig will have an "allowance" to spend up to the `PGF` internal address's balance multiplied by the `spending_cap` variable.
 Consensus on these transactions, in addition to motivation behind them will be handled off-chain, and should be recorded for the purposes of the "End of Term Summary".